Home

 This works for Internet Explorer; for different browsers, and for users wishing to change colours and fonts, we detail the procedures to follow below.

-Alternatively, use the contacts page, or telephone (number follows) zero one six one eight six five five seven one zero (omit the leading zero and substitute your country's international access code, then the digits four four if you call from outside the United Kingdom).
+Alternatively, use the contacts page, or telephone (number follows) 0161 866 8716 zero one six one eight six six eight seven one six (omit the leading zero and substitute your country's international access code, then the digits four four if you call from outside the United Kingdom).

 To repeat that phone number, click here.